rvbg/dockerfiles/fibridge/README.md

 | PORT | The port the server is listening on. | 80 |

 ## Notes
-fibridge actually also offers native HTTPS support which I deliberately did not take over with this container.
+fibridge actually offers native HTTPS support which I deliberately did not take over with this container.
 Please use a reverse proxy for this.